Operation Christmas Child – Shoebox Collection Week is Here!

 But God’s greatest commandment is: “Love the Lord your God with all your heart and with all your soul and with all your mind.”
 (Matthew 22:37).
 When we are no longer propelled by love, we violate His greatest commandment—God is more concerned with the state of hearts than any great action.

-How Can We Rekindle Our First Love for Christ unlike the Church of Ephesus?
+How Can We Avoid Losing Our First Love Like the Ephesian Church?

 If you find yourself in a lukewarm state or even burned out: remember, repent, and go back to your first love.
 When we receive Christ as our savior, we experience the wonder of our “first love” in the Lord.
 We experience the great relationship we have with Christ as we depend on Him for all our daily needs.

-When we find ourselves no longer depending on God for our daily needs, ask God to have mercy on you and ask Him to reveal what or who is replacing Him on the throne of your heart.
-Ask God to open your eyes and to rekindle the fires in your heart for Him and Him.
+When you find yourself no longer depending on God for your daily needs, you can ask God to have mercy on you and ask Him to reveal what or who is replacing Him on the throne of your heart.
+Ask God to open your eyes and to rekindle the fires in your heart for Him.

 Ask yourself: are you colder toward God and less passionate about spiritual things than you once were?
 Why?
 What things or people are replacing God?

 Talk to someone about how you feel and your relationship status with Christ.
 Then work towards loving God with all your heart, soul, mind, and strength.
 Spend time with the Lord.
-It could be a retreat where you’re able to focus solely on God for the weekend or find a way to carve out the time you need to spend one on one time with Lord.
-Find worship music that motivates your heart to run to God and finally, pray.
+It could be a retreat where you’re able to focus solely on God for the weekend or find a way to carve out the time you need to spend one-on-one time with the Lord.
+Find worship music that motivates your heart to run to God and, finally, pray.
 Pray without ceasing.
 And remember that feeling follows doing, not vice-versa.

 If you wait until you feel in love with Christ to start pursuing Him, the pursuit will likely never begin.
 You may not feel like spending time with Christ in the Word and in prayer every day.
 You may feel like it is too hard, too stale, or that you don’t have the time you need to spend with Christ.
 But the truth is that you need to stop using your feelings as an excuse for your spiritual apathy.